Description of the individual tables and their columns can be now found in the Derby SQL create script createfullhddb.sql.

 ...need to clarify the states of a harvest...

-When the status message is received, the statistics from it are stored per domain in the database, along with the job number, the harvest number, the domain name, the configuration name, and a timestamp for receipt of the information.
+When the status message is received, the statistics from it is stored per domain in the database, along with the job number, the harvest number, the domain name, the configuration name, and a timestamp for receipt of the information.

-After the harvest statistics have been sent to the database, the HarvestController application checks if there is free space on the machine for a new harvestjob.
+After the harvest statistics have been sent to the database, the HarvestController application checks, if there is free space on the machine for a new harvestjob.
 If this is the case, it starts to listen on the job queue.
 If not, it goes into a dormant mode.

 When a harvester application starts up, it checks whether any jobs are left from previous runs, in case the harvest or the upload was aborted.
 If there is, the last three steps described above are taken for the old jobs before the harvest application starts listening for new jobs.